fernandodev/easy-rating-dialog/README.md

 1. User opened the app more than 5 times
 2. User opened the app after 7 days of first opening.

+* Please Note: The lastest version uses AppCompat.
+Your application Theme has to be inherited from *Theme.AppCompat*

 - [Easy Rating Dialog](#easy-rating-dialog-!build-statushttpstravis-ciorgfernandodeveasy-rating-dialogsvgbranch=masterhttpstravis-ciorgfernandodeveasy-rating-dialog)
   - [Installation](#installation)
   - [Using](#using)